-- Drafting far-reaching provisions relating to termination, bonuses, commission, stock options, continuance of benefits, non-solicitation and non-competition clauses - Effectively planning and managing performance: clear answers and thoughtful approaches to the challenging employee - What must be accommodated, how far do you need to go, and how much information can you require from the employee? - Effectively preventing workplace harassment and addressing allegations of harassment - The hydra-headed dangers in conducting workplace investigations and how to surmount them - Preventing or addressing the problems surrounding discipline and termination - Overcoming the challenges posed by hybrid and remote work arrangements - The senior HR Professional's role and responsibilities in the context of the litigation process-regardless of whether or not the matter ever actually proceeds to trial
+- Drafting far-reaching provisions relating to termination, bonuses, commission, stock options, continuance of benefits, non-solicitation and non-competition clauses - Effectively planning and managing performance: clear answers and thoughtful approaches to the challenging employee - What must be accommodated, how far do you need to go, and how much information can you require from the employee? - Effectively preventing workplace harassment and addressing allegations of harassment - Drafting effective termination clauses: what works, and what doesn't? - Preventing or addressing the problems surrounding discipline and termination - Overcoming the challenges posed by hybrid and remote work arrangements - The senior HR Professional's role and responsibilities in the context of the litigation process-regardless of whether or not the matter ever actually proceeds to trial